ajmandourah/tinshop-ng/README.md

 - [X] Collect basic statistics
 - [X] An API to query information about your shop
 - [X] Handle Basic Auth from Tinfoil through Forward Auth Endpoint
+- [X] Content identification as fallback if naming schemes requirement are not fillfilled .
+It will try to identify the content and add it to your library.
+- [X] Optional renaming of the identified content to an acceptable naming scheme so next time you start the server it will identify it faster

 ## 🏳️ Filtering